sigurdwifstad/liminal-vibes-game/README.md

 ## Test Mode

-Use test mode to spawn the monster immediately.
-In this mode, the monster still chases but cannot kill the player.
+Use test mode for more improved quality of life while testing.
+In this mode, the player is invincible and the mazes are small.
-An extra HUD appears with elapsed time, current monster speed, and whether the monster would have killed the player.
+An extra HUD appears with additional information.

 ```bash
 python main.py --test
 ```

-To enable test mode only when you reach level 5, use:
+To enable test mode only when you reach a specific level (for instance level 5), use:

 ```bash
 python main.py --test-level-5
 ```

-To jump directly to a specific level (for example, the level 5 hallway), use:
+To jump directly to a specific level (for instance level 5), use:

 ```bash
 python main.py --start-level 5
 ```

-## Controls
-- Move: `WASD`
-- Look: Arrow keys + mouse/touchpad
-- FOV adjust: `Q` / `E`
-- Sprint: Hold `Shift`
-- Restart after death: `R`

 ## Run Tests